 Jim Grillo has been operating Chicago event planning site Hereschicago.com since 2004.
 It was the first Chicago event planning resource website.
 That means Jim knows a ton about events spaces, corporate parties, and private groups.
 He’s also a go-to resource for Chicago event planning history.
-So we took some time to ask Jim a few questions about his website, the industry, and how Chicago event planning has changed these past 15 years.
+So we took some time to ask Jim a few questions about his website, the industry, and how Chicago event planning, especially for custom events like tours, has changed these past 15 years.

 CD: First of all, how is Chicago event planning in 2018 different from 2004?
 In other words, how has the event planning industry in Chicago changed?